mbernson/AdventOfCode/README.md

 1. Download and install Xcode, for example from the Mac App Store.
 1. Clone this repository and double-click on the `Package.swift` file.
 An Xcode workspace should open.

 The directory structure is based on the years and days of AoC.
-There are seperate directories for reused components such as the intcode machine.
+There are seperate targets for certain reusable components such as the intcode machine.

 ### Running all tests